 According to industry projections from BI Intelligence, semi-autonomous and completely autonomous vehicles will account for 10 million vehicles on roadways in 2020.
 Championed to reduce accidents and improve transportation experiences, self-driving cars seem to be the answer to roadway woes.
-However, recent accidents involving self-driving cars show another side to the story.
+As a wrongful death law firm, we wonder if recent accidents involving self-driving cars show another side to the story.

 Concept vs. Reality